-When EDI was born, it was designed as a logical step to move our document-based business processes towards the digitalizing world.
-Instead of exchanging paper documents between businesses, we were suddenly able to exchange the same documents electronically, with a fraction of the time compared to the paper-based business.
-However, the introduction of EDI did not change the fundamental way how our business processes work – it only changed the format how information is transmitted as a part of these processes.
-If for some weird reason an alien virus would exterminate all the EDI technology in the world, the business processes could still work – we would just replace the EDI messages with more traditional, paper-based approach.
+When EDI was born, it was designed as a logical step to move our document-based business processes toward the digitalizing world.
+Instead of exchanging paper documents between businesses, we were suddenly able to exchange the same documents electronically, with a fraction of the time compared to paper-based businesses.
+However, the introduction of EDI did not change the fundamental way how our business processes work – it only changed the format of how information is transmitted as a part of these processes.
+If, for some weird reason, an alien virus would exterminate all the EDI technology in the world, the business processes could still work – we would just replace the EDI messages with a more traditional, paper-based approach.
 Things would be slower, but processes would mainly stay the same.

 What is happening?

-A simple example of differences of EDI and API based approaches can be easily found from logistics industry.
+A simple example of differences between EDI and API-based approaches can be easily found in the logistics industry.
 A simplified lifeline of a shipment can be divided into three phases – set-up, actual movement of goods, and aftermath.
-In the set-up phase, business parties are exchanging orders and order confirmations; during the actual movement of goods, parties are interchanging statuses (such as appointment confirmations, location updates, incident information etc.), and in the aftermath phase documents such as invoices are sent.
+In the set-up phase, business parties are exchanging orders and order confirmations; during the actual movement of goods, parties are interchanging statuses (such as appointment confirmations, location updates, incident information, etc.), and in the aftermath phase, documents such as invoices are sent.

-The most visible difference in the EDI and API based approaches can be seen during the actual movement of goods.
-Because the carrier (one who is actually moving the goods), does not know exactly when the shipper (one who has ordered the shipping) needs to know e.g. the location of the shipment, the carrier sends updates all the time.
-On longs journeys, carrier may send hundreds or thousands of updates – even if the shipper doesn’t need the information right then.
+The most visible difference between the EDI and API-based approaches can be seen during the actual movement of goods.
+Because the carrier (one who is actually moving the goods) does not know exactly when the shipper (one who has ordered the shipping) needs to know, e.g., the location of the shipment, the carrier sends updates all the time.
+On long journeys, carriers may send hundreds or thousands of updates – even if the shipper doesn’t need the information right then.
 And when the shipper needs that information, it is based on the latest update – not the information right at that moment.

 When using API based approach, these updates would not need to be sent with such frequency.
 Instead, the shipper could ask the situation directly from the carrier when he needs that information.
-As the carrier knows the current status, the shipper would get the most up-to-date information available.
-The API based approach is thus 1) more precise, and 2) more economical, minimizing the need to transmit information that might never be used.
+As the carrier knows the current status, the shipper will get the most up-to-date information available.
+The API-based approach is thus 1) more precise and 2) more economical, minimizing the need to transmit information that might never be used.

-There are a lot of initiatives around the world attempting to move different industries towards more modern, API based approach and away from EDI.
-For instance, IATA is working on a new standard called ONE Record with a goal for air cargo businesses and associated services to share and update data in real time, instead of relying on EDI (Cargo-IMP or Cargo-XML) based approaches – or even often still relying on paper documents.
+There are a lot of initiatives around the world attempting to move different industries towards a more modern, API-based approach and away from EDI.
+For instance, IATA is working on a new standard called ONE Record with a goal for air cargo businesses and associated services to share and update data in real-time, instead of relying on EDI (Cargo-IMP or Cargo-XML) based approaches – or even often still relying on paper documents.

-In the second part, we will discuss the road ahead – where is the world heading to, and how should we cope with the changes.
+In the second part, we will discuss the road ahead – where the world is heading and how we should cope with the changes.